 Ben: We’d love to continue this conversation with you.
 So if you’re interested in contacting Jordan, you can find the link to his LinkedIn profile in our show notes.
 You can contact him on Twitter, where his handle is @jtkoene.
 Or you can visit his company’s website, which is searchmetrics.com If you have general marketing questions or if you’d like to talk about this podcast, you can find my contact information in our show notes, or you can send me a tweet @benjshap.
-If you’re interested in learning about how to use search data to boost your organic traffic, online visibility, or to gain competitive insights, head over to searchmetrics.com/diagnostic for your complimentary advisory session with our Digital Strategies Team.
+If you’re interested in learning about how to use search data to boost your organic traffic, online visibility, or to gain competitive insights, head over to searchmetrics.com/request-free-consultation for your complimentary advisory session with our Digital Strategies Team.

 Ben: Or if you’re interested in attending our SEO and SEM Joining Forces webinar on June 19th, head over to searchmetrics.com/webinar.
 And if you liked this podcast and you want a regular stream of SEO and content marketing insights in your podcast feed, hit the subscribe button in your podcast app and we’ll be back in your feed soon.
 Lastly, if you’ve enjoyed this podcast and you’re feeling generous, we’d love for you to leave us a review in the Apple iTunes store or wherever you listen to your podcasts.
 Okay, that’s it for today, but until next time, remember, the answers are always in the data.